jesimone57/python-cheat-sheet/README.md

 [https://www.tutorialspoint.com/python/](https://www.tutorialspoint.com/python/)

 ### Python 2 and 3 are incompatible
-In python 2 print is a statement but in python 3 print is a function.
+* In Python 2 print is a statement but in Python 3 print is a function.
+* In Python 2 long is a data type.
+In Python 3 all ints are long and specifying a number as a long (3L), will yeild a syntax error

 <pre>
 print ("hello") # python 2 or 3